WWA Standard Wakesurf Format:

 Judges will only score tricks successfully landed.
+If a rider falls out of the wave after a trick a majority from the judges will determine if the trick counts.
+In general if a rider comes back forward on the wave after completing a trick it will count as landed, however, execution will be considered.
 Falls are simply a missed trick and course time is lost.
 You will not be judged down for falls, but this can take away from the overall look and flow of a riders run.
 Riders are allowed 2 falls.
 The run ends on 3rd fall.
 Riders may use two different boards in their run.
 Boards may be swapped between passes or during a pick up from a fall.
 Riders may request transfers on the waves at any point during their run.
 There is no limit to the number of transfers.
 There will be no re-rides for miscommunications on transfers.

 Example of pattern of heats:

 Heat #1: Seeds 6, 7, 18, 24, 25 (running order; you reverse seeds so higher seed go last)

 Heat #2: Seeds 5, 8, 17, 23, 26 (running order; you reverse seeds so higher seed go last)

 Heat #3: Seeds 4, 9, 16, 22, 27 (running order; you reverse seeds so higher seed go last)